mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 #### 1:05:55

-**Question:** Hojo-san, if in the two poems, one isn’t closer to the truth than the other poem, why did the Fifth Patriarch make Hui Neng the Sixth Patriarch, rather than both of them? ...
+**Question:** Hojo-san, if in the two poems one isn’t closer to the truth than the other poem, why did the Fifth Patriarch make Hui Neng the Sixth Patriarch, rather than both of them? ...
 Or neither of them, you know? *[He chuckles.]*

 **Katagiri Roshi:** Because, as Dōgen Zenji mentions, “no buddha-nature” is *pretty close* to pointing out what the truth is.

 It’s not evaluating both of them, which is right, which is wrong.
-On the other hand, do you know Kassan and Jōzan in the chapter “Life and Death” (“*Shoji*” in *Shōbōgenzō*)?
+On the other hand, do you know [the story with] Kassan and Jōzan in the chapter “Life and Death” (*Shoji* in *Shōbōgenzō*)?
 Dōgen Zenji quotes two sentences: “If there is a buddha, [there is no life and death].
 If there is no buddha, [we are not confused by] life and death.”
 Something like that; I don’t remember exactly. [...]
-And then they went to see the teacher, to evaluate which is right, which is wrong – which is *close* to the truth.
+And then [the two monks] went to see the teacher, to evaluate which is right, which is wrong – which is *close* to the truth.
 Kassan [asks] the teacher, “Which of us is pretty close to the truth?”
-And [the teacher] says, “Maybe next day, please come again.”
+And [the teacher] says, “Maybe [tomorrow]; please come again.”
 He didn’t answer.
 The next day Kassan [comes] again to see the teacher and ask the same question.
 And then [the teacher] says, “One who doesn’t ask is closer to the truth.”
 One who tried to know which is close is not close.

 [That is what] “no buddha-nature” [means].
 “No buddha-nature” is *pretty* close. *[He chuckles slightly.]* Pretty close to the buddha-nature. [...]

 So Hui Neng says, “Originally Bodhi has no tree, the bright mirror has no stand.”
-So [it] always [talks] about what the foundation is.
+[It] always [talks] about what the foundation is.
 And then: “Originally there is not a single thing: where can dust alight?”
 So constantly his basic foundation is found in *no buddha-nature*, there.

 I think you can read the book  [*The Zen Doctrine of No Mind*] written by D.T.
 Suzuki.
 [He talks] about [this] story, in terms of this poem.